sharetribe/flex-docs/src/docs/operator-guides/go-to-flex-migration/index.md

 You will work with Sharetribe’s engineers to complete your migration, starting with the test migration.
 Once you are ready, please email flex-support@sharetribe.com with the subject: “Go to Flex migration”.
 Please include your Go marketplace URL and your Flex organization (your organization is displayed in your [Console](https://flex-console.sharetribe.com/) in the top right corner)

 ### What data is migrated?
-- Listings:
+#### Listings:
   - Title, description
   - Location
   - Images
   - Custom fields (as listing [public data](https://www.sharetribe.com/docs/references/extended-data/))
   - Categories (as listing [public data](https://www.sharetribe.com/docs/references/extended-data/))

-/* Migrated listings do not include order types or comments.
+*Migrated listings do not include order types or comments.
 In Flex, the [transaction process](https://www.sharetribe.com/docs/background/transaction-process/) determines how price is calculated.
-Your development should include adding data to listings that specifies the appropriate pricing actions from your Flex application if you use multiple order types in Go.
+Your development should include adding data to listings that specifies the appropriate pricing actions from your Flex application if you use multiple order types in Go.*

-- User profiles:
+#### User profiles:
   - Names, display name
   - Primary email address
   - Password hashes (so user can use same credentials to login)
   - Profile images
   - Phone numbers (as user [protected data](https://www.sharetribe.com/docs/references/extended-data/))
   - Stripe accounts

-/* Migrated profiles do not include followers, email preferences or social login credentials.
+*Migrated profiles do not include followers, email preferences or social login credentials.*

-- Reviews:
+#### Reviews:
   - Grade (thumbs up/down) converted to 5 point scale (stars)
   - Text

-- Transactions:
+#### Transactions:

-/* Transactions and messages are not migrated currently.
+*Transactions and messages are not migrated currently.*

-- Static page content
+#### Static page content

-/* Content and styles of the different static pages are not automatically migrated.
-However, you can manually copy content like your terms and privacy policy and insert them in your new Flex site.
+*Content and styles of the different static pages are not automatically migrated.
+However, you can manually copy content like your terms and privacy policy and insert them in your new Flex site.*

 ### Test Migration